 Use it to find all words that start with those letters.

-Email the citations in the correct citation format for the course.
+Email yourself the citations in the correct style for the course.

 Discover SMU Libraries